neuroflip/bookmark-landing-page/README.md

 # ITAcademy - Sprint1
-## Level 2: Javascript and Sass
+## Level 3: Javascript and Tailwindcss

-This repository contains the Level 1 implementation of the Sprint 1 for the ITAcademy FrontEnd Bootcamp.
+This repository contains the Level 3 implementation of the Sprint 1 for the ITAcademy FrontEnd Bootcamp.

-The project is a vite project with no other dependency.
+The project is a vite project with some dependencies.
+Check the package.jaon for more accurated information.

 ## Description

-This repository includes the implementation of the Level 2 for the Sprint 1 in Vanilla Js and sass.
+This repository includes the implementation of the Level 3 for the Sprint 1 in Vanilla Js and Tailwindcss.

 ## Branches